StrutFit/AndroidSDK/README.md

 	StrutFitTracking sfTracking = new StrutFitTracking(ActivityContext, OrganizationID);
 	sfTracking.registerOrder(OrderReference, OrderValue, CurrencyCode, ListOfItems);
 ```
-OrderReference: Typically every order has a unique order reference (string)
+**OrderReference:** Typically every order has a unique order reference (string)
-OrderValue: total value of the order (double)
+**OrderValue:** Total value of the order (double)
-CurrencyCode: e.g. "USD", "NZD", "AUD" etc.
+**CurrencyCode:** e.g. "USD", "NZD", "AUD" etc.
-ListOfItems:  create an object **ArrayList<ConversionItem>** ListOfItems
+**ListOfItems:** Create an object **ArrayList<ConversionItem>** ListOfItems
-ConversionItem: Data structure producded by StrutFit which contains the information for every item that was purchased for this particular order.
+**ConversionItem:** Data structure producded by StrutFit which contains the information for every item that was purchased for this particular order.
-	sku: unique code for the item (string)
+	-sku: unique code for the item (string)
-	productIdentifier: same as the productIdentifer you used in the button integration (sometimes this could be the same as sku) (string)
+	-productIdentifier: same as the productIdentifer you used in the button integration (sometimes this could be the same as sku) (string)
-	price: price of this particular item (double)
+	-price: price of this particular item (double)
-	quantity: number of this item purchased (int)
+	-quantity: number of this item purchased (int)
-	size: if there is a size to the item (string)
+	-size: if there is a size to the item (string)